CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 ### Remove a Workbench

 Once you have created a number of custom workbenches, you might find that you no longer need some of them.
+As an administrative user, you can remove any workbench, except for the default Cumulus Workbench.
+Users with a user role can only remove workbenches they have created.

 To remove a workbench: